sparrowwallet/frigate/README.md

 It is recommended that servers implementing this protocol send history results incrementally as the historical scan progresses.
 In addition, a maximum page size of 100 history items is suggested.
 This will avoid transmission issues with large wallets that have many transactions, while providing the client with regular progress updates.
+In the case of block reorgs, the server should rescan all existing subscriptions from the reorg block height and send any history (if found) to the client with `startHeight` set to this height.
+All found mempool transactions should be sent on the initial subscription, but thereafter previously sent mempool transactions should not be resent.

+Clients should retrieve the transactions listed in the history with `blockchain.transaction.get` and subscribe to all owned outputs with `blockchain.scripthash.subscribe`.
+Electrum wallet functionality then proceeds as normal.
+In other words, the silent payments address subscription is a replacement for the monotonically increasing derivation path index in BIP32 wallets.
+The subscription seeks only to add to the client's knowledge of incoming silent payments transactions.
+The client is responsible for checking the transactions do actually send to addresses it has keys for, and using normal Electrum wallet synchronization techniques to monitor for changes to these addresses.

 ### blockchain.silentpayments.unsubscribe